 Russian hints that the country could hand over America's most wanted whistle blower as a favor to Donald Trump place Edward Snowden in even greater danger than before.

-Birgitta Jonsdottir has been a member of Iceland’s parliament since 2009.
-All her actions have been aimed at giving the people back their voice and opening up the parliamentary process and political decision-making.
+Birgitta Jonsdottir is a member of Iceland’s parliament; all her actions have been aimed at giving the people their voice back and opening up the parliamentary process and political decision-making.